shaoqint/Shaoqint.github.io/_pages/about.md

 # About

-Hi!
+Hello!
 I’m Shaoqin Tang, a PhD candidate in Strategy at the University of Colorado Boulder.
-My research explores the intersection of technology and corporate strategy, with a focus on how firms leverage user communities, digital platforms, and automation technologies to create and capture value.
+My research sits at the crossroads of technology and corporate strategy, investigating how firms utilize user communities, digital platforms, and automation/AI technologies to drive value creation and capture.

-In my work, I investigate governance strategies that firms use to influence behaviors within open-source communities and digital platforms.
-Additionally, I examine how automation and AI technologies address frictions in the knowledge production process, enhancing knowledge sourcing and reshaping strategic opportunities for firms.
+I examine the governance strategies firms employ to shape behaviors within open-source communities and digital platforms.
+Additionally, my work explores how automation and AI can address frictions and enhance the efficiency of the knowledge production process.

 ## EDUCATION